Our people define who we are as an organization. They inspire trust, deliver impact and drive our growth.

 Ongoing learning is fundamental to our business and our people, and this has not changed as a result of the pandemic.
 During this period, we have managed to pivot and digitize our learning environment and we have seen an incredible uptake from our people with our virtual learning platforms seeing an increase of more than 600% in the first 6 months of the pandemic.
 We continue to invest in our people’s skills and capabilities, not only around our new solutions and the emerging technologies so critical in today’s digital world, but also to reskill to meet the shifting demands of our firms' clients.

-Learn more about how we’re supporting and developing our people for the workforce of the future in early 2021 when we set out our environmental, social and corporate governance (ESG) commitments.
+Learn more about how we’re supporting and developing our people for the workforce of the future in Our Impact Plan where we recently set out our global environmental, social and corporate governance (ESG) commitments.

 Inclusion and diversity (I&D) are at the heart of who we are and fundamental to our Values and Purpose.
 We are committed to promoting an inclusive culture throughout our organization, where authenticity is supported and valued, and open dialogue is encouraged.